funkwerk/libidle/README.md

 `pthread_cond_wait` and `pthread_cond_broadcast` interact in a "condition frame" attached to each condition, consisting of two semaphores, `in` and `out`.
 When a condition is signalled, it immediately creates a new condition frame, ensuring that future waits will only be woken by future signals.
-It then considers the number of waiting threads and posts 'n' semaphore tokens on `in`, then acquires 'n' tokens on `out`.
+It then considers the number of waiting threads and posts _n_ semaphore tokens on `in`, then acquires _n_ tokens on `out`.

 Each waiting thread similarly acquires a token on `in` (implementing the actual waiting), then posts a token on `out`.

-After 'n' tokens have been acquired by the broadcasting thread, it knows that the condition frame is completed.
+After _n_ tokens have been acquired by the broadcasting thread, it knows that the condition frame is completed.
 At this stage, it destroys and frees the associated semaphores.

 Some care is required with timeouts.
 When a waiting thread times out, it must decrement the number of waiting threads.